Compute

 1. Log in to COC.

 2. In the navigation pane on the left, choose Basic Configurations > Notification Management.
-On the displayed page, click the search box, enter the target notification information, and press Enter.
+Enter the search criteria in the search box and press Enter.

 Figure 6 Searching for notifications